history-lab/archiving-digital-records/01-workshop-intro.md

 1. Learn more about PDFs
 2. Get comfortable with the command line
 3. Be a more effective contributor on DH projects
    * DH = digital humanities
 4. Understand text analytics tools
-5. Process primary source documents and apply text analytics
+5. Extract text form docs and apply text analytics
 ---
 # Workflow
 Add diagram